AnthonyPinzone/do-good-design-cover-letter/src/qna/question2.md

 This site you're viewing now will actually be my second Gatsby site put into production!

-[View the codebase for this site](https://github.com/AnthonyPinzone/do-good-design-cover-letter) or [checkout my Miami Dolphins themed offseason tracker](https://github.com/AnthonyPinzone/miami-dolphins-offseason), both on Github.
+[View the codebase for this site](https://github.com/AnthonyPinzone/do-good-design-cover-letter) or checkout my Miami Dolphins themed offseason tracker [(code)](https://github.com/AnthonyPinzone/miami-dolphins-offseason) [(website)](https://miami-dolphins-offseason.netlify.app/), both on Github.

 Below are some snippets from the aforementioned offseason tracker.
 In this particular site, I built out my own JSON and used that data to populate the Dolphins draft picks.
 I'd suggest checking out the repo linked above, as there's a lot of components and moving parts.